-"Essential oils and pure carrier oils are a great option for eczema because they are super effective yet gentle on the skin, they are easy to experiment with because of their simplicity of formula," explains Vitruvi co-founder Sara Panton, who dreamed up one of the best essential-oil aromatherapy lines on the market.
-"My brother had eczema while he was younger, and I remember it always being difficult to navigate the reactions he would have to treatments and prescription products because their complexity would often irritate the skin further, causing the skin to become even more inflamed."
+"Essential oils and pure carrier oils are a great option for eczema because they are super effective yet gentle on the skin; they are easy to experiment with because of their simplicity of formula," explains Vitruvi co-founder Sara Panton, who dreamed up one of the best essential-oil aromatherapy lines on the market.
+"My brother had eczema when he was younger, and I remember it always being difficult to navigate the reactions he would have to treatments and prescription products because their complexity would often irritate the skin further, causing the skin to become even more inflamed."

-Like for Panton's brother, my struggle with finding a prescription free of harsh chemicals that would anger my sensitive skin was like adding insult to injury.
+Like Panton's brother, my struggle with finding a prescription free of harsh chemicals that would anger my sensitive skin was like adding insult to injury.
 However, there is a specific way to use essential oils for eczema to fully maximize its benefits.

 "Jojoba oil mimics the oil moisture that the skin naturally produces, which makes it a great option for those with really dry or cracked eczema," explains Panton.
 "This base carrier oil sinks into the skin without leaving a residue and helps to moisturize the deepest levels of the skin."